v4run/ws/README.md

-# Switch worktrees with ease
+# Switch git worktrees with ease

 ## ws - Prints a menu to choose a git worktree